Olympos, Karpathos

 Olympos (Όλυμπος) is a village and a former self-governing community on the island of Karpathos, in the Dodecanese, Greece.
 Since the 2011 local government reform it is part of the municipality Karpathos, of which it is a municipal unit.
 It is located in the northern part of the island.
-Population 556 (2011).
-The total land area of the community is 104.876 km².
+The total land area of the community is 104.876 km2.